kan01234/design-patterns/facade-pattern/README.md

 # facade-pattern
-Project of eample of facade pattern implement by Java.
+Project of example of facade pattern implement by Java.

 ## What is facade pattern
 facade object define a higher-level interface that makes subsystem easier to use